rubrikinc/rubrik_oracle_tools/README.md

 Administrator Privileges (not recommended) to release the token.
 If the token is not released you can use 10 per day unless you have support raise that limit.

+A Rubrik Service Account user will start with "User:::".
+That prefix will switch the configuration to use the service account to obtain the on time token.

 If you have mandatory TOTP enable you will not be able to use a user/password unless that is a Service Account user/secret.

 #### Example config.json file using Service Account: